jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

 No deduction on account of claims
 (2) For an insurer's general insurance contracts, the insurer is not allowed a deduction relating to the insurer's outstanding claims liability or for a claim's expenditure or loss, except as provided by this section.
 Formula for insurer's OCR deduction
-(3) For an income year (the current year), an insurer is allowed a deduction for the amount by which zero is less than the amount calculated using the formula— opening outstanding claims reserve − closing outstanding claims reserve.
+(3) For an income year (the current year), an insurer is allowed a deduction for the amount by which zero is less than the amount calculated using the formula—opening outstanding claims reserve − closing outstanding claims reserve.
 Definition of items in formula
 (4) In the formula,—
   (a) opening outstanding claims reserve is—